pingcap/docs-cn/system-variables.md

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
-- Default value: `static`
+- Default value: `dynamic`
-- Specifies whether to enable `dynamic` mode for partitioned tables.
+- Specifies whether to use `dynamic` or `static` mode for partitioned tables.
+Note that dynamic partitioning is effective only after full table-level statistics, or GlobalStats, are collected.
+Before GlobalStats are collected, TiDB will use the `static` mode instead.
+For detailed information about GlobalStats, see [Collect statistics of partitioned tables in dynamic pruning mode](/statistics.md#collect-statistics-of-partitioned-tables-in-dynamic-pruning-mode).
 For details about the dynamic pruning mode, see [Dynamic Pruning Mode for Partitioned Tables](/partitioned-table.md#dynamic-pruning-mode).

 ### tidb_persist_analyze_options <span class="version-mark">New in v5.4.0</span>